kovyrin/rpmbuild/README.md

-After working for many companies over the last decade and spending the first month of my work basically building 3rd-party software full time I've decided to do it once, store the recipes on Github and use the recipes whenever and wherever I need to.
+After working for many companies over the last decade and spending the first month of my work basically building 3rd-party software full time I've decided to do it once, store the recipes on Github and use them whenever and wherever I needed.
+As a bonus I'll keep improving the recipes and fixing bugs in them over time instead of creating them from scratch every time.

 **Disclaimer:** This is not an opensource project, no bug reports will be accepted for the stuff in this repo, I do not guarantee license purity of this stuff and do not give any guarantees.
 If you want to ise it -